 I'm Aaron Knobloch and I have a passion for making things; from songwriting to software.
 I currently work at Google, writing code for Fuchsia, a production-grade operating system that prioritizes security, updatability, and performance.
 I also volunteer my time to build, support and maintain the tooling necessary to keep engineers happy and productive.
 I'm a remote worker, and fully nomadic - you can read about my travels in the blog section of this website.

-I'm Aaron Knobloch, a passionate software engineer living in the heart of Silicon Valley.
-I love learning and sharing new things, and when I'm not building scalable and reliable systems at work you can usually find me tinkering with something new at my house.
-Outside of software and technology, some of my favorite hobbies are 3D printing, painting and playing guitar.
-There's also not much that beats having a lazy evening hanging out with my fiancée and dog.
+I love learning and sharing, and when I'm not building scalable and reliable systems at work, you can usually find me tinkering with something new at my house.
+Outside of software and technology, some of my favorite hobbies are painting, cycling and playing guitar.
+But it certainly doesn't end there!

 - Multiple peer-nominated accolades at Google for my contributions towards the development of Fuchsia, a next-gen operating system.